BRANTA — Chi-Yeung Choi

 Ecological research on Dunlin (Calidris alpina) at Chongming Dongtan, China

 School of Biological Sciences,

 The University of Queensland,

-Species Keywords: Dunlin
+Subject Keywords: Species Keywords: Dunlin

 The Dunlin (Calidris alpina) is a small-sized migratory bird species belonging to the order Charadriiformes, Family Scolopacidae and Genus Calidris.
 It is one of the most common shorebird species along the East Asian-Australasian Flyway (hereafter EAAF).
 Ten subspecies have been identified globally, and at least 4 of them occur along the EAAF.
 Chongming Dongtan (hereafter CMDT) is located at the Yangtse River estuary and in the middle of the EAAF.
 CMDT also plays an important role as a stopover and wintering site for migratory birds.
 The number of Dunlin found in CMDT exceeds 1% of the total Dunlin population along the EAAF and therefore, CMDT is of significance for Dunlin conservation, providing an ideal site for research on the stopover ecology and wintering ecology of this species.